electricalpedroreis/Control-Transient-Effects-in-Optical-Raman-Amplifiers/README.md

 # Control-Transient-Effects-in-Optical-Raman-Amplifiers
-Electronic controller prototype for low cost and efficient transient effects control Raman fiber optics amplification (Project sponsored by Portugal Telecom)
+Low cost and efficient electronic controller prototype for transient effects control in Raman fiber optics amplification (Project sponsored by Portugal Telecom)

+CRT.pdf (in Portuguese) - Research Grant work that was afterwards used for the Master's Thesis